lifedox/granular-configuration-language/README.md

   - `LazyLoadConfiguration` no longer provides a `MutableMapping` interface, just `Mapping`
   - `MutableLazyLoadConfiguration` has been added to extend back the `MutableMapping` interface and remove needing to cast to `MutableConfiguration`
   - When immutable, `tuple` is used instead of `list`
+- Fixed `LazyEval` making copies of `Root`
+  - Note: Copying with `LazyEval` still links copies unexpectedly.
+Now, it is just always connected to the original root (immutability is default now).

 ### 1.8.0